ConsenSysMesh/linnia-resources/README.md

 ## What Keys Linnia Uses?

-Go [HERE](KEYS.md) to read more about the keys that you need to use Linnia Protocol
+Go [HERE](KEYS.md) to read more about encryption patterns and how the Linnia Protocol uses them.